mikehoward/tdd_deploy/SiteSetup.md

 * HOSTS - list of hosts to run tests on.
 Default is all hosts defined in the :hosts role of the Capfile
-* HOST_ADMIN - name of admin user on all hosts (NOT root).
-Defaults to 'mike', because that's me.
+* HOST\_ADMIN - name of admin user on all hosts (NOT root).
+Defaults to 'host_admin'
-* LOCAL_ADMIN - name of admin user on local (maybe development or staging site) who has the authority to run commands on all hosts.
-Should be able to ssh into both HOST_ADMIN and 'root' on all hosts via public key logins.
-Also defaults to 'mike'
+* LOCAL\_ADMIN - name of admin user on local (maybe development or staging site) who has the authority to run commands on all hosts.
+Should be able to ssh into both HOST\_ADMIN and 'root' on all hosts via public key logins.
+Defaults to 'local\_admin'
 * LOCAL\_ADMIN_EMAIL - email address of admin who should receive notifications from all hosts - typically from 'monit'.
-Defaults to 'nobody@example.com'
+Defaults to 'local\_admin@example.com'

 For site installation testing: